eq19/maps/exponentiation/span17/README.md

 ![1_RMV1kvtEZ-o-_8WKQLnCSA](https://github.com/eq19/maps/assets/8466209/715b20a8-d5c2-4b72-8993-b696a8b25d23)
 ### 40
 ![slide_1](https://github.com/eq19/maps/assets/8466209/e6937ad3-6ecd-449b-bdc1-712d0ffb9e9a)
+## Primes Platforms

 We analyze the inference process of dynamic and observe that the dynamic tensor shapes and control flow hinder by prime numbers

-{% include list.liquid all=true %}

 See [this paper](https://github.com/user-attachments/files/17277693/s11390-021-1161-y.pdf) for a discussion of the challenges imposed by dynamic shapes and one project's approach to addressing them.